thriveweb/sailinginparadise/content/pages/about.md

   cruises departing from Marina Mirage.

-  With years of commercial boating experience including skippering charter boats, water taxis, jet boats and commercial jet skis.
+  With years of commercial boating experience in Sydney and the Gold Coast including skippering charter boats, water taxis, jet boats and commercial jet skis Sailing in Paradise owner Steve Buckley brought a new style of sailing experience to the Coast.

   > "I wanted to offer an affordable luxury experience for locals and visitors